BenjaminPlanterose/UMtools/README.md

 * normalization (n = 186).

-As well, there are probes for targetting SNPs rather than CpGs for assessing sample mix-up (n = 65):
+As well, there are probes targetting SNPs rather than CpGs, included for assessing sample mix-up (n = 65):

 * SnpI (n = 25 x 2)